mhtess/comparison-class-paper/README.md

-# comparison-class-paper
-Supporting materials for "Warm (for Winter): Inferring comparison classes for gradable adjectives"
+### Supporting materials for "Warm (for Winter): Inferring comparison classes for gradable adjectives"